chenavin/chenavin.github.io/index.md

 **Research Intrests:** I have a broad range of research interests, including networking, algorithms, social networks, and information theory.
 In particular, my current main research work is modeling and analysis of data-driven graphs and network algorithms emphasizing demand-aware and [self-adjusting networks](/publications#self-adjusting-netwroks).
 Additionally, I continue to work on [distributed systems](/publications#distributed-computing), [social networks](/publications#social-networks), [In-netwrok computing](/publications#in-netwrok-computing) and [randomized algorithms for networking](/publications#random-walks).

 {: style="text-align: justify" }
 **Prospective Students:**  I'm always looking for new creative, and motivated students.
-If you are interested in any of the above topics pleas, don't hesitate to drop me an e-mail and come to chat.
+If you are interested in any of the above topics, please, don't hesitate to drop me an e-mail and come to chat.

 ### Education